 Practice tests under exam conditions Variable (stress can suppress retrieval) Large gain, particularly after feedback Effective, especially with corrective feedback

-Why Students Forget Everything After an Exam
+Why Learners Forget Everything After an Exam

-Learners often review content before exams for correct answers.
-This works, as retrieval peaks around exam time.
+Learners often review content before exams so they can give correct answers.
+This can work because retrieval peaks around exam time.
 But rereading familiar material helps less, according to Bjork and Bjork (1992).
-Each review gives small storage gains when retrieval is high.
-Learners maintain retrieval but don't build storage, state Bjork and Bjork (1992).

 Within one to two weeks of the examination, retrieval strength decays (as it always does without use), and because storage strength is modest, the material crosses below the threshold of accessible recall.
 This is not a failure of memory, intelligence, or effort.
 It is the predictable outcome of using the wrong practice strategy.